redhat-developer/kam/docs/journey/day1/README.md

 ## Private Repository

+> **_NOTE:_**  Currently there is a known issue with using private repos and the steps below may not be successful.
+If you wish to use a private repo, for now we recommend connecting to your repos through the Argo CD UI or CLI.
+Detailed instructions for this can be found in the [Argo CD docs here](https://argoproj.github.io/argo-cd/user-guide/private-repositories/).
+Once you have made the connection, you may manually sync your apps in Argo CD and proceed to the next section.

 In case a [private repository](https://argoproj.github.io/argo-cd/user-guide/private-repositories) is used, enhance the operator generated Argo CD instance with the secret information how to connect to the git repos.
 For example, this could be as follows: